MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.interop/nf-microsoft-ui-interop-geticonidfromicon.md

 Type: **[HICON](/windows/win32/winprog/windows-data-types)**

-The handle of the icon for which to get the `IconId`.
+The handle of the icon for which to get the [IconId](/windows/windows-app-sdk/api/winrt/microsoft.ui.iconid).

 ### -param iconId

 Type: **[IconId](/windows/windows-app-sdk/api/winrt/microsoft.ui.iconid)**

-The icon identifier that corresponds to the specified *hicon*, if the provided *hicon* is valid.
+The icon identifier that corresponds to *hicon*, if *hicon* is valid.
 Otherwise, `null`.

 ## -returns